anoushkapuri/Aviation-Agent/README.md

    ```
    Get your API key from [OpenAI's website](https://platform.openai.com/api-keys)

+6. **Add your PDF documents** to the `test_pdfs` directory (optional):
+   - The application comes with sample documents
+   - You can add your own aviation PDFs to this directory
+   - Documents will be automatically loaded when you start the app

 ## Running the Application

 You can run the application in two modes: